This post was most recently updated on November 27th, 2023

 Take a stroll along the coastline

-of Pacific Beach on a paved path (Ocean Front Walk) that goes from Law Street all the way to South Mission Beach.
-It’s a three-mile path that’s packed with oceanfront vacation homes, restaurants, bike rental shops, and views of the beach for the entire stretch.
+Pacific Beach has a paved path (Ocean Front Walk) from Law Street all the way to South Mission Beach.
+It’s a three-mile path packed with oceanfront vacation homes, restaurants, bike rental shops, and views of the beach.
 Highlights include Crystal Pier Hotel at Garnet Ave–a fishing pier built in 1927 with original beach cottages, the Wave House, and Belmont Park’s historic 1925 Giant Dipper Roller Coaster.
-You will find several grassy parks, and public restrooms are at the foot of Ventura Pl., the south side of Belmont Park, and at South Mission Beach Park.
+You will find several grassy parks great for picnicking.
+Public restrooms are at the foot of Ventura Pl., the south side of Belmont Park, and at South Mission Beach Park.
 There are plenty of parking lots, but my favorite place to park is on Law Street—it’s not as crowded at that end of the beach.

 Hike in Torrey Pines State Natural Reserve

 This is a beautiful stretch of land above the beach with a variety of hiking trails and a museum.
 It doesn’t cost anything to walk into the park, and there are free parking spaces along the beach, but it might be easier to pay for parking in the south parking lot ($10-$20).
 That will allow you to park in the Museum parking lot at the top of the hill as well.
 Try the Guy Fleming loop trail for starters–it’s only about 1 mile with breath-taking views of the beach.

 Attend the San Diego County Fair

 For free admission, submit an entry for judging–it can be a flower, a photo, an animal, or whatever!
 And for free parking, park off-site where shuttles will whisk you to the fair entrance (the Del Mar Horse Park is our favorite place to park).
 Prepare to be wowed by exhibits, art and photography, gemstones and woodwork, festive foods, colorful lights and displays, and free concerts most nights.
 In 2016, the San Diego County Fair is open from Jun 3-Jul 4 (excluding these dates: June 6, 7, 13, 14, 20, and 27).
 I’ve written more information about the Fair here.

 Don’t miss ‘Cruisin’ Grand’ in Escondido